Sanctioning Guidelines for Violations of COVID-19 Public Health Expectations

 - The Committee shall meet and render a decision within three business days of a student referral;

-- Where a right of appeal is provided by policy, a shortened appeal window will apply to all violations of the Green and Gold Promise and shall be specified in writing as part of the decision letter issued by the Fitness Committee.
+- Where a right of appeal is provided by policy, a shortened appeal window will apply and shall be specified in writing as part of the decision letter issued by the Fitness Committee.

-Initial cases where students have failed to take any required COVID-19 test, will be treated as a single exception to the process outlined above.
-Initial testing violations will be administratively addressed by the Office of Medical Student Education,
+Cases where students have failed to take any required COVID-19 test, will be treated as a single exception to the process outlined above.
+Initial testing violations will be administratively addressed by the Office of Medical Education,

 without a hearing, consistent with the sanction guidelines listed below.
 An appeal right will be provided in these cases regardless of the sanction imposed and shall be specified in writing as part of the decision letter issued by the Office of

-In all cases where violations of the Green and Gold Promise are alleged, administrative actions may be imposed by the Office of Medical Student Education to address the significant health and safety concerns raised by those alleged violations, including
+In all cases, administrative actions may be imposed by the Office of Medical Education to address the significant health and safety concerns raised by those alleged violations, including

-- 3rd Offense – Notification to the Dean for Students and referral to the Fitness Committee.
-Administration Leave of Absence is a likely outcome, and students are subject to dismissal.
+- 3rd Offense: Notification to the Dean of Students and referral to the Fitness Committee.
+Administrative Leave of Absence is a likely outcome, where students are subject to dismissal.

-Given added context for any specific case that is deemed especially egregious, sanctions may result in immediate Administration Leave of Absence or dismissal.
+Given added context for any specific case that is deemed especially egregious, sanctions may result in immediate Administrative Leave of Absence or dismissal.